Insurance Indonesia: Travel & Health Coverage for Bali 2026

 Does insurance cover scooter accidents in Bali?

-Most policies exclude scooters entirely—this is the #1 reason claims are denied in Bali.
+Most policies exclude scooters entirely — this is the #1 reason claims are denied in Bali.
 The exception is Genki Traveler, which covers scooters up to 125cc without requiring a motorcycle license.
-SafetyWing Essential only covers 50cc; their Complete plan covers 125cc with a valid license.
+Other plans require a valid IDP (International Driving Permit) with a motorcycle endorsement.
 Always verify before renting.
 See our scooter coverage guide.

 Can I buy insurance after arriving in Indonesia?

-Yes, both SafetyWing and Genki allow you to purchase coverage while already in Indonesia.
-However, there may be a waiting period (typically 1-14 days depending on provider), and trip cancellation won’t cover bookings made before purchase.
-It’s better to arrange coverage before departure when possible.
+Yes — both SafetyWing and Genki allow purchases while already in Indonesia.
+There may be a short waiting period (typically 1–14 days depending on the provider) and trip cancellation generally won’t cover bookings made before you bought the policy.
+Whenever possible, arrange coverage before you fly out.

 What happens if I get injured without insurance in Bali?

 You pay 100% out of pocket.
-Indonesian hospitals (including international ones like BIMC) require upfront payment or credit card hold before treatment—even in emergencies.
-A broken leg can cost $10,000-$25,000.
-Serious injuries requiring Singapore evacuation cost $50,000-$100,000+.
-See our healthcare costs guide (coming soon).
+Indonesian private hospitals (including international ones like BIMC) require upfront payment or a credit card hold before treatment, even in emergencies.
+A broken leg can cost $10,000–$25,000.
+Serious injuries requiring evacuation to Singapore cost $50,000–$100,000+.

 Do I need special insurance for diving in Indonesia?

 Yes, strongly recommended.
-Standard travel insurance typically excludes scuba diving or has depth limits.
-Hyperbaric chamber treatment for decompression sickness costs $5,000-$15,000.
-DAN Europe (from €69/year) is the gold standard for dive insurance and covers all of Indonesia including Komodo, Raja Ampat, and Gili Islands.
-See our dive insurance guide (coming soon).
+Standard travel insurance excludes scuba diving or has restrictive depth limits.
+Hyperbaric chamber treatment for decompression sickness costs $5,000–$15,000.
+DAN Europe (from €69/year) is the gold standard and covers Komodo, Raja Ampat, Bunaken and the Gilis.
+See our diving insurance guide.

 Which hospitals in Bali accept international insurance?

-The main international hospitals in Bali are BIMC Hospital (Kuta and Nusa Dua), Siloam Hospital, and Kasih Ibu Hospital.
-These work with most international insurers for direct billing.
-For serious trauma, evacuation to Singapore (Mount Elizabeth, Raffles Hospital) is often necessary.
+The main internationally-accredited hospitals are BIMC Hospital (Kuta and Nusa Dua), Siloam Hospital, and Kasih Ibu.
+They handle direct billing with most international insurers.
+For serious trauma, evacuation to Singapore (Mount Elizabeth, Raffles) is often necessary.
 See our Bali hospitals guide.

 Is credit card travel insurance enough for Indonesia?

 Usually not.
-Credit card insurance typically has lower coverage limits ($10K-$50K vs $100K-$1M), shorter trip duration limits (15-30 days), excludes adventure activities, and never covers scooters.
-For Indonesia—with scooter risks, diving, surfing, and remote islands—a dedicated policy provides much better protection.
-See our detailed guide.
+Credit card insurance typically caps at $10K–$50K (vs $100K–$1M for dedicated policies), limits trips to 15–30 days, excludes adventure activities, and almost never covers scooters.
+For Indonesia — with scooter risk, diving, surfing and remote islands — a dedicated policy provides much better protection.
+See our detailed comparison.

 What’s the best travel insurance for digital nomads in Bali?

-SafetyWing ($56/month) is the most popular choice among Canggu and Ubud digital nomads—monthly subscription, cancel anytime, can buy while abroad.
-However, it only covers 50cc scooters on the Essential plan.
-Genki Traveler (€52/month) is better if you plan to rent a 125cc scooter, as it covers them without requiring a motorcycle license.
-See our provider comparison above.
+SafetyWing ($56–$164/month, with the Complete plan recommended for Indonesia) is the most popular choice in the Canggu and Ubud nomad communities — monthly subscription, cancel anytime, can be bought while abroad.
+Genki Traveler (€52/month) is better if you plan to ride a 125cc scooter, since it covers them without requiring a motorcycle license.
+See our nomad guide.

 Don’t Risk Your Bali Trip Without Coverage